kensho-technologies/graphql-compiler/docs/source/about/contributing.rst

    pipenv sync --dev
    pipenv shell

-   py.test graphql_compiler/tests
+   pytest graphql_compiler/tests

 Some snapshot and integration tests take longer to setup, run, and teardown.
 These can be optionally skipped during development by running:

 .. code:: bash

-   py.test -m 'no-slow'
+   pytest -m 'no-slow'

 If you run into any issues, please consult the :ref:`troubleshooting guide <troubleshooting>`.
 If you encounter and resolve an issue that is not already part of the